Blog

 In the first week, water your turf every morning and evening.
 At these times of the day, water is less likely to be wasted through evaporation and your turf can benefit from every drop.

-In the second week, you can decrease the watering regime to only once a day – morning is best – and in week three, watering a couple of mornings a week is sufficient.
+In the second week, you can decrease the watering regime to only once a day – morning is best – and in weeks three and four, watering a couple of mornings a week is sufficient.

-Once your lawn is established, a deep water 1-2 times a week will ensure it stays strong, vibrant, and healthy.
+Once your Sir Walter is established, a deep water 1-2 times a week will ensure it stays strong, vibrant, and healthy and will encourage a tough root system which is the very feature of Sir Walter that makes it resistant to our harsh conditions.

 For more detailed tips and tricks to get the most out of every drop, check out our previous blog post on Watering Tips Your Brisbane Turf Will Love.